 The bank has to ensure that your home loan does not exceed the property value.
 This is because the home becomes the collateral for a home loan.
 For the lender, if there are complications with the loan and the borrower is unable to repay the loan, the lender might have to resell the property to recoup the amount of the loan.

-If you forfeit repayment of the loan, the lender will quickly sell the home in order to avoid accruing interests over a long period of time.
+If you forfeit repayment of the loan, the lender will quickly sell the home in order to avoid accruing interest over time.
 It is unfortunate, though, that the home may have to be sold at a lower price with the evident time limitations.

 The bank does not always tell the borrower what the final valuation is.
 Bank valuations are done in order to work out the amount of money that you can responsibly pay back.
 The bank will sometimes use a number less than the home's market value and this is used for internal data to guide the lender and not necessarily to hide anything from the borrower.

-There are a few avenues of redress, however:
+However, there are a few avenues of redress:

 Before settlement, Don's bank sends a valuer to the home.
 The valuation comes back at $650,000, meaning the bank will only lend Don a maximum of $520,000, leaving Don $80,000 short.